enhancing-automated-valet-parking/ai-parking-cloud/flows.md

   ]
 }
 ```

-The caller will then have to query the details of the referenced right specification. _Right Specifications_ provide further details on constraints and eligibility criteria that apply in a certain place.
+The caller will then have to query the details of the referenced right specification(s). _Right Specifications_ provide further details on constraints and eligibility criteria that apply in a certain place.

 ```
 GET /rights/specs/publicParkingRightSpec?expand=all